-Gavi has teamed up with the Audacious Project to support Living Goods and Last Mile Health to scale up immunisation in Kenya, Uganda and Liberia through digitally empowered community health programmes.
+Gavi partnered with the Audacious Alliance from 2018 to 2020 to support Living Goods and Last Mile Health to scale up immunisation in Kenya, Uganda, and Liberia through digitally empowered Community Health Worker (CHW) programmes.
 The Audacious Project is a ground-breaking coalition of funders that includes the Skoll Foundation, Virgin Unite, The ELMA Foundation, The Children’s Investment Fund Foundation, and others.
-The Audacious Project is housed at TED, where it was launched in April 2018.
+The Audacious Project is housed at TED.

-The new partnership will boost the number of community health workers and integrate immunisation information and data-capture into their daily routines.
-The new funding will help give over 8 million people access to vaccines, while the partnership aims to deploy 50,000 community health workers to serve 34 million people by 2021.
-The partnership will help transform how community health workers learn through the Community Health Academy, launched by Last Mile Health with the 2017 TED Prize.
+The partnership aimed to boost the number of community health workers and integrate immunisation information and data-capture into their daily routines.
+The partnership has also helped to transform how community health workers learn through the Community Health Academy, launched by Last Mile Health with the 2017 TED Prize.

-Gavi has committed USD 9 million to the partnership through the BMGF Matching fund, USD 5.5 million of which will go to Living Goods and USD 3.5 million to Last Mile Health, which will then be matched by funders from The Audacious Project, to total USD 18 million.
+Gavi committed US$ 9 million to the partnership through the BMGF Matching fund – US$ 5.5 million to Living Goods and US$ 3.5 million to Last Mile Health.
+This contribution was matched by funders from The Audacious Project, to total US$ 18 million.